mqttjs/MQTT.js/README.md

       - `messageExpiryInterval`: value is the lifetime of the Will Message in seconds and is sent as the Publication Expiry Interval when the Server publishes the Will Message `number`,
       - `contentType`: describing the content of the Will Message `string`,
       - `responseTopic`: String which is used as the Topic Name for a response message `string`,
-      - `correlationData`: The Correlation Data is used by the sender of the Request Message to identify which request the Response Message is for when it is received `binary`,
+      - `correlationData`: The Correlation Data is used b`y the sender of the Request Message to identify which request the Response Message is for when it is received `binary`,
       - `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`
   - `transformWsUrl` : optional `(url, options, client) => url` function For ws/wss protocols only.
 Can be used to implement signing